dillbyrne/random-agent-spoofer/README.md

 - Persistently remembers the users choice of profile and time interval if set.

-- Profile notifications of profiles changes can be toggle in addons preferences (see about:addons).
+- Profile notifications can be toggled in the addons preferences (see about:addons).

 - Allows vendor spoofing that was removed in firefox 24